quic/qidk/NLPSolution1-QuestionAnswering/README.md

 On opening the project, the Android Studio may ask you to download Android NDK which is needed for building the AI SDK C++ Native APIs.
 On sucessfull completion of project sync and build process, press the play icon to install and run the app on connected device.

-* If build process fails with `libSNPE.so` duplication error, then please change its path from "jniLibs" to "cmakeLibs" as follows : `${CMAKE_CURRENT_SOURCE_DIR}/../cmakeLibs/arm64-v8a/libSNPE.so` in `QuestionAnswering/bert/src/main/cpp/CMakeList.txt` under `target_link_libraries` section.
+* If build process fails with `libSNPE.so` duplication error, then please change its path from "jniLibs" to "cmakeLibs" as follows : `${CMAKE_CURRENT_SOURCE_DIR}/../cmakeLibs/arm64-v8a/libSNPE.so` in `QuestionAnswering/bert/src/main/cpp/CMakeList.txt` under `target_link_libraries` section and delete `libSnpe.so` from "jniLibs" directory.

 #### Manual APK Installation
 If Android Studio is not able to detect the device or if device is in remote location and copy the APK to current directory: